external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp/ipu6.rst

 Requests
 ^^^^^^^^

 The PSYS entity accepts a few types of ISP read/write requests.
+This driver does not support premature termination of queued commands.

 +-------------------+---------------+
 | request           | direction     |